oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 * The proposal should explain how branching explorations would be handled.
 (Note, though, that explorations are typically fairly linear in nature, with branching used only for reviewing earlier material and/or going back to earlier cards.
 The reviewers' view should be strongly optimized for that use case, but there should be a clear plan for how to handle non-linear explorations.)
 Note that the overview graph in the exploration editor page already shows a "main trunk" for the exploration, which could serve as the basis for how to pick the cards to display in a linear view.
 * In milestone 2, we recommend trying to expand the existing feedback system to allow references to specific parts of a card, rather than creating a brand-new system from scratch.
 * The reviewer view should support simple threaded comments like Google Docs and the existing exploration editor feedback tab (but it doesn't need to support any form of collaborative editing).

 ***

-### 1.5.
-Improvements to the editor saving flow
-There are several serious issues with current workflows in the exploration editor that can occasionally cause loss of work.
-In particular:

-* When an exploration is migrated to a newer schema version, any existing draft changelists should also be updated accordingly.
-Currently, draft changelists are not updated, resulting in a version mismatch and a loss of work when the exploration creator subsequently tries to apply the draft.
-(See #4438 for some discussion.)
-* When an exploration is updated, any existing suggestions in the feedback tab should be updated accordingly.
-Currently, such suggestions are not updated, resulting in a version mismatch and a loss of work when the exploration creator subsequently tries to apply the suggestion.
-* When changes cannot be saved to an exploration, a "lost changes" modal pops up so that the creator can make a copy of their edits and then reapply them.
-However, the code for this modal is not robust, and in particular it does not take into account draft changelists that were stored in an older format.
-Thus, when it tries to display such drafts, it breaks and ends up not showing anything.
-* It is difficult to change an interaction into a slightly different one (e.g. from text input to number-with-input) without losing all the associated responses, hints and solutions.
-It would be nice to declare a suitable transformation that allows this data to be carried over from one interaction type to a closely-related one, and to auto-migrate as much of the responses as possible so that the creator does not lose their work.

-The aim of this project is to fix any three of these issues.

-**Potential mentors**: **@vibhor98** (primary), **@1995YogeshSharma**

-**Difficulty**: Medium

-**Knowledge/Skills needed**
-* Full stack development including Python and AngularJS
-* Good technical design

-**Suggested milestones**
-Choose three of the issues above, and fix them.
-Fixing each issue counts as a single milestone.

-**Notes**:
-If you'd like to get a bit more familiar with the exploration editor, here is a simpler issue along the same lines that you might like to have a go at: When switching from a rule type to a different rule type, the inputs to the old rule type get lost, even though both rule types have the same types of inputs and it is possible to carry the inputs over.

-***